axoflow/axosyslog-core-docs/content/headless/chunk/option-destination-diskbuffer.md

 - use `prealloc(yes)` to [reserve the entire size of the disk-buffer on disk](#diskbuf-prealloc).

 {{% alert title="Warning" color="warning" %}}
 {{% param "product.companyabbrev" %}} does not recommend you to change `truncate-size-ratio()`.
-Only change its value if you know the performance implications of doing so.
+Only change its value if you understand the performance implications of doing so.
 {{% /alert %}}

 ### Example: Examples for using disk-buffer()